wendlers/atom-build-mbed/README.md

 The default target is _mbed: release_.

+You could provide per project targets by creating the file `targets.ini` alongside the `mbed_settings.py` script.
+Each target is defined by `[targetname]`, followed by an entry specifying the parameters which should be passed to `mbed`:

+    [fw_one release]
+    params="--source fw_one --source mbed-os --source common --build BUILD/fw_one"

+    [fw_one release (debug)]
+    params="--source fw_one --source mbed-os --source common --build BUILD/fw_one --profile mbed-os/tools/profiles/debug.json"

+    [fw_two release]
+    params="--source fw_two --source mbed-os --source common --build BUILD/fw_two"

+    [fw_two release (debug)]
+    params="--source fw_two --source mbed-os --source common --build BUILD/fw_two --profile mbed-os/tools/profiles/debug.json"

+The above example allows to build two different firmwares (one located in `fw_one`, the other in `fw_two`), sharing common parts (here `mbed-os` and `common`).

 Within the settings dialog of the builder the following could be adjusted:

 * _verbosity_: depending on the settings, this adds `--verbose` or